jthegedus/jthegedus/README.md

 	width="200"
 	alt="The Simpsons.
 Mr Burns: We need some excitement around here">

 It's only a matter of time before someone puts a full website in this Markdown.
-Until then, I'll share some links.
+Until I can fork their work I'll share some links.

 ### 📝 Writings